 Depletion of ozone layer was for the first time identified during the 1980s.
 Chlorofluorocarbons (CFCs) and other halogenated substances are mainly responsible for man made ozone depletion.The catastrophic effect of depleting ozone layer is already visible in the form of damage to crops and plants, increased risk of skin cancer, cataract and reduction of plankton population.

-Its depletion had generated worldwide concern that lead to the adoption of Montreal Protocol Treaty.
-This treaty regulates the manufacture of chemicals that damage the ozone layer and at the same time encourages member nations to search for other ozone friendly alternatives.
+Its depletion had generated worldwide concern that leads to the adoption of Montreal Protocol Treaty.
+This treaty regulates the manufacture of chemicals that damage the ozone layer and at the same time encourages member nations to search for other ozone-friendly alternatives.
 Depletion of ozone layer occurs when intense cold conditions induce radical catalytic reactions that convert atmospheric chlorine from artificially produced chemicals into atomic halogens which destroy ozone.
 The main source of this halogen is the photo dissociation of man made halo carbon refrigerants and aerosols such as CFCs, HCFCs, fleons and halons.
 All these are together referred to as Ozone Depleting Substance (ODS).

 Though the list of ODS is not exhaustive, some commonly used products have been identified that have a substantial effect on the atmospheric ozone layer.
-Compiled by Dr Prem Jagyasi, here is a list of 5 most commonly used products that are detrimental for the health of ozoone layer:
+Compiled by Dr Prem Jagyasi, here is a list of 5 most commonly used products that are detrimental for the health of ozone layer: